rramadeu/PolyMolRel_SupMat/README.md

-`PedigreeSim` folder with the PedigreeSim software V2.0 `PolyRelatedness_1.8` folder with the PolyRelatedness software V1.8
+`PedigreeSim` folder with the PedigreeSim software V2.0 `PolyRelatedness_1.8` folder with the PolyRelatedness software V1.8 `StatResults_Example.csv` output example with the summary statistics computed for each methodology for each population and replicate.

 ## Scripts:
 `.sh` are bash scripts and `.R` are R scripts